Vision Zero Tools and Guidelines

 We are planning additional outreach and education to inform the community about speed cameras in advance of their implementation.

-Staff are working on school zone guidelines, which include specifications for setting speed limits in school zones.
-Per the Vision Zero Action Plan, staff are recommending permanent 20mph speed limits on neighborhood streets within 600 feet of a school access point.
+Staff recently finalized Arlington's school zone guidelines(PDF, 524KB), which include specifications for setting speed limits in school zones.
+Per the Vision Zero Action Plan, staff recently updated the County Code to allow for permanent 20mph speed limits on neighborhood streets within 600 feet of a school access point.
 See below for school slow zone and school zone retrofit updates:

 School Slow Zones Update - Winter/Spring 2023